quantmind/pulsar/docs/source/faq.rst

 Is pulsar another twisted?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-No, pulsar is a concurrent framework based on Actor primitive, check the
+No, pulsar is a concurrent framework based on Actor primitives, check the
 :ref:`design documentation <design>` for more information.
 Twisted is a library
 which can be used to write a pulsar equivalent and it has a vast array of
 protocols which pulsar will never have.
 However, pulsar and twisted have in common
 the :class:`pulsar.Deferred` implementation.
-One could, in theory,
-use twisted protocols to write a
+You can use twisted protocols within pulsar if you like, check
-pulsar :ref:`socket server application <apps-socket>`.
+:ref:`pulsar & twisted integration <tutorials-twisted>` for more information.

 Socket Servers
 --------------------